Skip to main content

 When thinking about sparkling wine, Champagne and Prosecco are the iconic names that any wine enthusiast most probably has in mind.

-However, and despite being around for a while, lovers of great bubbles tend to overlook a third type of sparkling wine that doesn’t enjoy the same deserved recognition as the other two.
+However, and despite being around for a while, lovers of great bubbles tend to overlook a third type that doesn’t enjoy the same deserved recognition as the other two.
 And that is Cava.

 While this name might sound new to some people, the truth is that Cava is the third great spear of the “sparkling wine trident”, along with the Italian Prosecco and the high quality Champagne.